+Possible Answers: It helps us maintain an eternal perspective, which can be helpful when feeling overwhelmed by the daily struggle.
+We know that Christ also suffered many things and understands our hardships.
+His presence and example brings peace, comfort, and purpose so we don't need to walk in fear of hard things.
+We can respond with joy instead of fear.

 ?
-Ultimately, we do not need to be afraid of hardship because of our relationship with Christ.
-How es this reality impact the way we respond when we face difficult things?
 What does it look like for us to prepare to encounter hardship as part of being a follower of Christ?
+Possible Answers: Like Paul, having a heart-attitude that counts all things as "loss" (Phil.
+3:8) when gaining Christ, remembering the hardship is a part of the Christian journey, having a realistic perspective.

-Discussion and Application ?
-What is your usual coping mechanism when faced with hardship, and how can your response be alt ered to better align with the Gospel? ?
+For Discussion and Application

+?
+What is your usual coping mechanism when faced with hardship, and how can your response be altered to better align with the Gospel?

+?
 How are you following Jesus' "Mount of Olives" example in the midst of hardship?